pepkit/pepspec/docs/looper/tutorial/metadata.md

 canada,province,source1
 ```

 One nice thing about this table is that it's more portable.
-Now, it will be valid, even if it is removed from the data, because it no longer has paths, which require it to be in some specific computing environment.
-But, we've lost the path information, which we will need to process the files.
+Now, it will be valid, even if it is removed from the data, because it no longer has paths that tie it to a specific computing environment.
+But, wait -- we've lost the path information, which we will need to process the files.
 We will move that information into the new `pep_config.yaml` file.

 ## Create `metadata/pep_config.yaml`